eugk/ciso-interview-questions/README.md

 # CISO Interview Questions
 This is a collection of questions to ask about the team and company when you're interviewing for a CISO position.
+I think most of it is also relevant for other security leadership roles.

 ## Company
 * Does the company tolerate brilliant jerks?